Enter your keyword

 1. Myth: A doula shows up for the labor and birth then leaves.

 Truth: Doulas strive to provide “continuity of care.”
-This means the doula forms a relationship with the mother and her partner during pregnancy, cares for the couple during labor and birth, then provides follow-up care to ensure that the mother, father and baby have adjusted to their new roles and their new environment.
+This means the doula forms a relationship with the parents during pregnancy, cares for the couple during labor and birth, then provides follow-up care to ensure that parents and baby have adjusted to their new roles and their new environment.

-2. Myth: A doula won’t allow a laboring woman to take any pain relief drugs.
+2. Myth: A doula won’t allow a laboring person to take any pain relief drugs.

-Truth: A doula is there to help support a laboring woman and help ensure a safe and satisfying childbirth as the couple defines it.
+Truth: A doula is there to help support parents and help ensure a safe and satisfying childbirth as the couple defines it.
 A doula will not make medical decisions for the laboring couple.
-Adoula will not judge a couple’s decision to have pain relief.
+A doula will not judge a couple’s decision to have pain relief.
 Instead, a doula will help the couple explore and understand both the benefits and drawbacks of using pain-relieving drugs.

 3. Myth: If you’ve met one doula, you’ve met them all.